geeky4dev/solar-green-hydrogen-tool/README.md

 Welcome to the **Green-Hydrogen-Tool** 🌿 – a fullstack web app designed to assist engineers and planners in evaluating the solar potential and sizing hydrogen electrolyzers for smart microgrids.
 This project is divided into two functional parts, built step-by-step using modern tools and real-world data sources.

-## 🔧 Stack Recommendation
+## 🧱 Tech Stack
+Layer	Technology
-•	Frontend: React + Vite + Leaflet + Chart.js or Recharts
+Frontend	React + Vite + Bootstrap + Leaflet + Recharts
-•	Backend: Flask (Python) with FastAPI (optional for performance)
-•	Data: NASA POWER API or PVGIS API for solar irradiation
+Backend	Flask (Python) + NASA POWER API
-•	Geo Tools: Overpass API de OpenStreetMap
+Geo Tools	Overpass API (OpenStreetMap) for coast proximity
-•	Map tiles: OpenStreetMap with Leaflet
+Maps	OpenStreetMap + Leaflet.js
+Hosting	Compatible with Render, Vercel, or Netlify

 ## 🚀 Features